 Joshua P. Vandenbrink, Andrew H. Paterson, Lori Goff, Wenqian Kong, Huizhe Jin and F. Alex Feltus.
 Identification of Bioconversion Quantitative Trait Loci in the Interspecific Bioenergy Grass Cross Sorghum bicolor x Sorghum propinquum.
-Theoretical and Applied Genetics (in press), 2013.
+Theoretical and Applied Genetics 126(9):2367-80, 2013.
+TC#6096.

 Stephen P. Ficklin and F. Alex Feltus.
 A Systems-Genetics Approach and Data Mining Tool For the Discovery of Genes Underlying Complex Traits in Oryza Sativa.
-PloS ONE (in press), 2013.
+PloS ONE 8(7): e68551, 2013.

 F. Alex Feltus, Stephen P. Ficklin, Scott M Gibson, and Melissa C. Smith.
 Maximizing Capture of Gene Co-expression Relationships Through Pre-Clustering of Input Expression Samples: An Arabidopsis Case Study.
 BMC Systems Biology 7:44, doi:10.1186/1752-0509-7-44, 2013